Chris Banchero

-Christopher Guerrero Banchero (born January 24, 1989) is a Filipino-American professional basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).
-He was drafted 5th overall by Alaska in the 2014 PBA draft.
+Christopher Clark Guerrero Banchero (born January 24, 1989) is a Filipino–American professional basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).
+He was drafted fifth overall by Alaska in the 2014 PBA draft.

 High school and college career

 Banchero was a key player for state 3A champion O'Dea High School, where he averaged 15.1 points for the Fighting Irish, who went 25–5.
 After his senior year in high school, he committed to play for Seattle Pacific University men's basketball program under coach Ryan Looney.

 In his junior year at Seattle Pacific, he was named a Division II All-American, after he led the Falcons with a 19.6-point scoring average that was the second-highest figure in the Great Northwest Athletic Conference.
 He also led the team to a GNAC Championship and a spot in the NCAA Division II tournament in 2010, after posting a 13–3 GNAC record to capture its first outright league championship since 2006.
 During his senior year, he posted phenomenal scoring performances of 42, 38, 34, 33, 31, and 30.
 He was well on his way to being named the D-II National Player of the Year when his senior season was cut short by an ACL injury in January 2011.

 He ended his college career as the No. 8 all-time scorer in SPU history.
 He graduated with a degree of International Communications in Business.